 Why the LSB is supporting Boardroom Apprentice

 The Board of the LSB is fully committed to diversity and inclusion in all its forms and recognises the importance of schemes such as this to breaking down barriers to achieve diverse Boards and build a pipeline of talented individuals.
-The Chair of the LSB has previous experience in supporting a Board apprentice as part of this scheme in a different organisation (Architects Registration Board).
-It will be a learning opportunity both for the individual and the Board, and we are committed to giving our Board Apprentice access to everything that Board members do.
-We are excited to be able to offer this opportunity.
+Our Chair has previous experience in supporting a Board apprentice as part of this scheme in a different organisation (in the past two years at the Architects Registration Board) as well as in the past year at the LSB.
+We are committed to giving our Board Apprentice access to everything Board members do.
+We are excited to be able to offer this opportunity, and are eager to continue.

-The LSB Board is a mature board that takes an evidence-based approach to regulation and policy making, and is always keen to hear from new perspectives/voices to help shape decision-making.
-Members are a mixture of lay (not legally qualified) and non-lay (legally qualified e.g solicitor, barrister etc), and we would welcome a Board Apprentice from either a lay or a non-lay background.
+The LSB Board takes an evidence-based approach to regulation and policy making and is always keen to hear from new perspectives/voices to help shape decision-making.
+Members are a mixture of lay (not legally qualified), and non-lay (legally qualified, e.g. solicitor, barrister, etc.), and we would welcome a Board Apprentice from either a lay or a non-lay background.

-The LSB maintains the highest standards of corporate governance, looking to apply best practice in a sensible and proportionate way.
-This not only helps provide assurance to our stakeholders but ensures that the Board discharges its duties in a smooth and efficient way.
+The LSB maintains the highest standards of corporate governance, looking to apply best practice sensibly and proportionately.
+This not only helps provide assurance to our stakeholders but ensures that the Board discharges its duties smoothly and efficiently.
 Details of our recent external board evaluation and our Corporate Governance Manual are available on our website.

 The LSB has set a clear strategy for the sector and is ambitious in setting expectations to achieving this via formal policy powers and its softer convening powers.
-Workstreams the Board Apprentice will have an opportunity to contribute to include Rule of Law and Professional ethics, Access to Justice and technology and innovation.
+Workstreams the Board Apprentice will have an opportunity to contribute to include the rule of law and professional ethics, access to justice and technology and innovation.

 As well as formal Board and committee meetings, there are opportunities to get involved in the LSB’s annual conference, regional engagement events, Board to Board meetings with the bodies that the LSB regulates and Board speaker sessions on topical subjects.